Prince Arthur,

 Alternately, there is an Ernest aged 23 (thus born about 1877) on the 1901 census, living in Hampstead, who was a Billiard Marker, living with his parents Robert & Elizabeth and siblings.
 Robert was a Domestic Coachman, and was also from Suffolk.
 I have not found Ernest and Frances on the 1911 census.

 I have looked in the Times Newspaper Archives (available through our local library) but cannot see any reference to this marriage, which presumably would have made the news headlines if the Duke of Connaught was Master of Ceremonies.
-I've also looked on the New Zealand & Australian Newspaper Archives, free to access online at http://paperspast.natlib.govt.nz/cgi-bin/paperspast and http://trove.nla.gov.au/newspaper as they have lots of reports from the English Newspapers, and, the dates they cover extend further than the 19th Century Newspapers, which we can access through our library, at home, as well as the Times. {Apr 11}
+I've also looked on the New Zealand & Australian Newspaper Archives, free to access online at http://paperspast.natlib.govt.nz/cgi-bin/paperspasthttp://trove.nla.gov.au/newspaper as they have lots of reports from the English Newspapers, and, the dates they cover extend further than the 19th Century Newspapers, which we can access through our library, at home, as well as the Times and . {Apr 11}

 Further research has indicated that the Garrod and Scamp / Camp families were not local to Bagshot, that the groom's name was Ernest (Emert being a mis-transcription by an agency who put data onto the Internet) who described himself on the Marriage Register as a 24 year old Hotel Servant, and that his father was Robert, a coachman.